puggen1/JoinIn/README.md

 ### things to know

-contacts on profile.html is a bit off on bigger screen sizes, tried to fix it, have not been successfull yet.
+contacts on profile.html is a wrong on bigger screen sizes, tried to fix it, have not been successfull yet.

 because of the layout i put on profile.html, the new post section will appear over new post button rather than under..